rakutenanalytics/ios-rakutenanalytics/README.md

 ## Handle logout

-When a user logs out, notify the RAnalytics SDK using `removeMemberIdentifier` as follows:
+When a user logs out, notify the RakutenAnalytics SDK using `removeMemberIdentifier` as follows:

 ```swift
     AnalyticsManager.shared().removeMemberIdentifier()